Objective priors for the number of degrees of freedom of a multivariate t distribution and the t-copula: Abstract

 \section{Abstract}

-We propose an objective Bayesian approach to estimate the number of degrees of freedom for the multivariate $t$ distribution and for the $t$-copula, when the parameter is considered discrete.
-Inference on this parameter has been problematic, as the scarce literature for the multivariate $t$ shows and, more important, the absence of any method for the $t$-copula.
-We employ an objective criterion based on loss functions which allows to overcome the issue of defining objective probabilities directly.
-The truncation derives from the property of both the multivariate $t$ and the $t$-copula to convergence to normality for a sufficient large number of degrees of freedom.
-The performance of the priors is tested on simulated scenarios and on real data: daily logarithmic returns of IBM and of the Center for Research in Security Prices Database.
+An objective Bayesian approach to estimate the number of degrees of freedom $(\nu)$ for the multivariate $t$ distribution and for the $t$-copula, when the parameter is considered discrete, is proposed.
+Inference on this parameter has been problematic for the multivariate $t$ and, for the absence of any method, for the $t$-copula.
+An objective criterion based on loss functions which allows to overcome the issue of defining objective probabilities directly is employed.
+The support of the prior for $\nu$ is truncated, which derives from the property of both the multivariate $t$ and the $t$-copula of convergence to normality for a sufficiently large number of degrees of freedom.
+The performance of the priors is tested on simulated scenarios \footnote{The R codes and the replication material are available as a supplementary material of the electronic version of the paper} and on real data: daily logarithmic returns of IBM and of the Center for Research in Security Prices Database.

 {\it Key Words: Information loss, Kullback--Leibler divergence, Log-returns, Multivariate $t$ distribution, Objective prior, $t$-copula.}